funkshelper/litecoin/doc/build-unix.md

 Options when installing required Boost library files:

+Important note: a coding style used in Woodcore was removed in Version 1.66 of Boost.
+Therefore you must use 1.65 or earlier.

-1. On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:
+1. On at least Ubuntu 14-18 and Debian 7+ there are generic names for the individual boost development packages, so the following can be used to only install necessary parts of boost:

-        sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev
+        sudo apt-get install libboost-system1.65-dev libboost-filesystem1.65-dev libboost-chrono1.65-dev libboost-program-options1.65-dev libboost-test1.65-dev libboost-thread1.65-dev

 2. If that doesn't work, you can install all boost development packages with: